 This mountain towers over the landscape of central Ifugao.
 It is being eyed as a premium mountaineering and camping site.
 From its summit, one can witness a breathtaking view of Hungduan including its forest-covered peaks and majestic rice terraces.
-The low-lying municipalities of Kiangan and Lagawe as well as the rice terraces of Hingyon are also visible from here.
+The low-lying municipalities of Kiangan and Lagawe, as well as the rice terraces of Hingyon, are also visible from here.

 13. Nagacadan Rice Terraces (Kiangan)

 These terraces are less popular but such that should make up to your bucket list.
 They are nonetheless, among the most preserved in Ifugao, away from the damaging impacts of mass tourism.
 Interestingly, these terraces portray the intimate connection of the locals to their forests.
-In fact, the Muyung system still play an integral role.
+In fact, the Muyung system still plays an integral role.
 As a backgrounder, Muyung is a preserved lot of forest.
 This supplies wood, and even wildlife to the communities sustainably.
 More importantly, they provide water for irrigating the rice terraces all year round.
 Nagacadan terraces, therefore, exemplify the crucial need for preserving forests.

 14. Balentimol Falls (Hungduan)

 One of the several hidden waterfalls found in Hungduan.
 This lies on the foot of famed Mt.
 Napulawan at barangay Abatan.
 From the jump-off road, the trek to the falls takes only around 10-15 minutes.
 Balentimol falls measures around 30 feet high.
 It cascades like drizzles from the heavens.
 The sheer sight of it gives a rewarding and soothing experience.
 The best way to enjoy the falls is to position on its base while its waters give a rejuvenating massage.
 Oh, the surrounding trees and vegetation are added beauty to see.

 15. Bogyah Hot Spring (Hungduan)